nishchay/translations/static/english/learningCenter/v2.0/request/routePattern.md

 ###### service

-This settings controls `@Service` annotation to make it required, optional or disabled.
+This settings controls `Service` attribute to make it required, optional or disabled.

 1. Set `null` to make it optional
 2. Set `true` to force it to be defined on method.
-3. Set `false` to disallow annotation.
+3. Set `false` to disallow attribute.

 ###### response

 This setting allow controlling of what kind of response should be generated by route which follows created pattern.

 We can configure pattern to allow only response which mentioned in this setting.
-To leave it to route, we can set it to `null` which will make `@Response` annotation optional.
+To leave it to route, we can set it to `null` which will make `Response` attribute optional.

-To force annotation to be defined on method set value to `true`.
+To force attribute to be defined on method set value to `true`.

 We can also set response type and make override disabled. by setting below setting: